isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-24-post-the-golden-age-of-malay-cinema-1947-1972.md

 #### **AKAN DATANG: THE ART OF THE FILM POSTER**

- It’s been decades but I do remember some of the people my father [director Jamil Sulong] used to work with in Jalan Ampas.
+"It’s been decades but I do remember some of the people my father [director Jamil Sulong] used to work with in Jalan Ampas.
 The one person I remember clearly was A. V. Bapat the art director for most of MFP’s movie[s].
 If you manage to get a glimpse of the old Malay film posters – more than likely that it was his handiwork (like the Raja Bersiong poster…) I like the way he painted his posters…Uncle Bapat has long since passed on, … sad that sometimes his contributions to the Malay film industry is overlooked.
-As far as I know, he did sets, costumes and all art direction when he was at Jalan Ampas.[^46]
+As far as I know, he did sets, costumes and all art direction when he was at Jalan Ampas.[^46]"

 Shaw’s Malay Film Production (MFP) Ltd and Cathay-Keris Films sustained movie-goers’ interest in new releases through film tabloids and movie billboard posters.
 Movie posters used to be the only way people knew about what was playing at the cinemas[^47] if they did not buy magazines and newspapers.
 In the absence of digital technology, poster painters had to draw and colour movie posters from scratch.